-As a self-taught musician, Jim has been playing and writing music since 2004.
+Ukulele Jim has been playing and writing songs as a self-taught musician since 2004.
 He picked up the ukulele when he found out his wife was pregnant with twins.
 As someone who yearned to be brought up in a musical household, Jim took it upon himself to make that dream a reality for his own children and ensure they would grow up in a home that was always full of music.
-The ukulele was a natural choice for its uplifting qualities.
+The ukulele was a natural choice for its upbeat qualities.
 It’s now safe to say that music has become a cornerstone in their lives, and as a result it has brought joy and purpose to his.

 From his home studio in Santa Barbara, Ukulele Jim uses the convenience of the Internet to work with talented musicians from all over the world, creating a virtual group free from geographical boundaries.
 This collaborative freedom allows Jim to switch styles between acoustic solo pieces to songs with a full band sound.

-Ukulele Jim is really something quite special.
-The combination of his lilting voice with the sweetness of the ukulele result in infectiously catchy singalong tracks that bridge the gaps between pop, rock, country and folk music.
+Ukulele Jim’s sound encompasses everything that is wholesome about the Americana genre and has been described as “Cali folk with an island vibe.”
+The combination of his lilting voice with the sweetness of the ukulele result in infectiously catchy sing-along tracks that bridge the gaps between pop, rock, country and folk music.

 “Jim’s songs are utterly charming, with lyrics that are clever, funny and, above all, sweet.” — John O’Hara, Call It Folk Music